 The other strategy which can be linked to absolute return is that they are generally perceived as the one who worries about the portfolio.
 While other fund managers are concerned about what can go right, fund managers considering absolute returns are worried about what can go wrong and thus manage the risk based on it.
 This offers them a scope of diversification of the portfolio where fund managers invest in a diverse set of avenues blindly by seeing options that offer positive returns and has the least volatility.

-Lastly, users are always in lookout of returns which have the least correlation as compared to traditional stocks and bonds.
+Lastly, users are always in a lookout of returns, which have the least correlation as compared to traditional stocks and bonds.
 Correlation is the measure of the magnitude of how much two sources of return are dependent on each other and to what extent.
-Thus lack of correlation at times can be useful because when the market goes to a downside trend not all elements of a portfolio will be impacted.
+Thus lack of correlation at times can be useful because when the market goes to a downside trend, not all elements of a portfolio will be impacted.

 Absolute Return vs Total Return

-Absolute return is can be classified as a period to period return where we have a fixed starting point and a fixed ending point.
-It is very handy when we want to calculate either a 3-month return or 6 months or annual or 3 years or 5-year return.
-Generally, when the period is more than a year it is advisable to use CAGR formula.
+Absolute return can be classified as a period to period return where we have a fixed starting point and a fixed ending point.
+It is very handy when we want to calculate either a 3-month return or six months or annual or three years or 5-year return.
+Generally, when the period is more than a year, it is advisable to use the CAGR formula.
 So, absolute return is like we have an investor who has invested a sum of $10,000 in shares.
-After a span of year when we want to sell his shares the money has grown to $12,000.
+After a span of a year, when we want to sell his shares, the money has grown to $12,000.
 Thus the gain made over the investment was $12,000 – $10,000 = $2000, which is explained in percentage terms is 20% of the original sum invested.
-Thus, this can be stated as the absolute return and the calculation can be as follows: ($2000/$10,000)*100 = 20%.
+Thus, this can be stated as the absolute return, and the calculation can be as follows: ($2000/$10,000)*100 = 20%.

 - The exposure of the portfolio is minimized: The volatility factor which any portfolio can be exposed to is reduced by using this technique of calculation return.

-- Expanding the investment return sources: We can take into account multiple sources or platform to generate a return from when absolute return calculation comes into play
+- Expanding the investment return sources: We can take into account multiple sources or platforms to generate a return from when absolute return calculation comes into play.

 - The risk-adjusted return of the portfolio is enhanced: The improvement of the risk-adjusted return is a key factor that comes into play for every investor when one uses this methodology.

-Absolute Return is a very safe approach to calculate returns but has some drawbacks too as on a long term view it excludes several factors that may affect our investment or related to our investment.
-It is a good and simple way to calculate our return but when it comes to the real scenario it should be coupled with other types of return too like total returns or CAGR techniques.
-The very aim to add the absolute return to the portfolio is to enhance the risk-adjusted return of our portfolio coupled with a higher level of return at the expense of the least volatility.
+Absolute return is a very safe approach to calculate returns but has some drawbacks too, as, on a long-term view, it excludes several factors that may affect our investment or related to our investment.
+It is a good and simple way to calculate our return, but when it comes to the real scenario, it should be coupled with other types of returns, too, like total returns or CAGR techniques.
+The very aim to add the absolute return to the portfolio is to enhance the risk-adjusted return of our portfolio, coupled with a higher level of return at the expense of the least volatility.